by Sara Gottfried, MD and Christopher Moulton, PhD

 Sara Gottfried, MD is a board-certified gynecologist and physician scientist.
 She graduated from Harvard Medical School and the Massachusetts Institute of Technology and completed residency at the University of California at San Francisco.
 Over the past two decades, Dr. Gottfried has seen more than 25,000 patients and specializes in identifying the underlying cause of her patients’ conditions to achieve true and lasting health transformations, not just symptom management.

-Dr. Moulton is the Therapeutic Platform Lead for Cognition & Special Projects at Metagenics.
-He endeavors to develop innovative, science-based solutions for practitioners to improve and enhance the well-being of their patients.
+Christopher Moulton, PhD is the Therapeutic Platform Lead for Cognition & Special Projects at Metagenics.
+Dr. Moulton endeavors to develop innovative, science-based solutions for practitioners to improve and enhance the well-being of their patients.
 Relatedly, he engages with the scientific & medical communities to better understand the potential of personalized nutrition to advance health care.
 Dr. Moulton completed a PhD in Nutritional Sciences at the University of Illinois in Urbana-Champaign.
 He also holds a Master’s degree in Exercise Physiology and a Bachelor’s degree in Biochemistry.
 Prior to joining Metagenics, Dr. Moulton managed the Center for Nutrition, Learning, & Memory, a public-private partnership focused at the intersection of nutrition & neuroscience.